MttArmstrong/testing-new-framework/_episodes/07-collaboration.md

 authors, who allege the generation of verbatim passages or replication of artistic style indicate training data included copyrighted material against the creators wishes.
 Code generation hasn't been included in these lawsuits so far, but rulings on other domains could affect how LLMs are trained.
+If you are concerned about the origin of code used to train an LLM, look for LLMs that provide information on the training set and uses a training set aligned with your license and values.

 ### Refining an LLM